 Less than an hour outside of New Orleans, you’ll find swamps and bayous alive with alligators, birds, and lush greenery from the Spanish moss on the trees to the marshy grasses reaching up and out of the water.

-The best swamp tours in New Orleans typically bring visitors to either the Honey Island Swamp or the Jean Lafitte National Historic Park and Preserve.
-Depending on your preference, you can tour the bayous near New Orleans on a swamp boat, an airboat, or even in a canoe.
+Many swamp tours in New Orleans typically bring visitors to the Jean Lafitte National Historic Park and Preserve.
+You can tour the bayous near New Orleans on a swamp boat, an airboat, or even in a canoe.
 Personally, I’m an airboat fan.
 I love the thrill but also find these boats to be smaller and therefore have fewer people.

-If you’d also like to do a plantation tour, some companies offer a combination of the 2 activities for a full day outing.
+If you’d also like to do a plantation tour, some companies offer a combination of plantation tours and airboat activities for a full day outing.

 When is the Best Time to Visit New Orleans?